Lewis Temple (footballer)

-Lewis Temple (born 11 June 2005) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Shelbourne.
+Lewis John Temple (born 11 June 2005) is an Irish professional footballer who plays as a defender for Oldham Athletic on loan from club Bolton Wanderers.

 Club career

 Youth career

 A native of Bray, County Wicklow, Temple played youth football for his local club Bray Wanderers.
-He played for their under-15 team in 2020 before graduating to the under-17 side in 2021 before moving to Shelbourne's academy in 2022.
+He played for their under-15 team in 2020, then graduated to their under-17 side in 2021 before moving to Shelbourne's academy in 2022.

 Shelbourne

 Temple's first involvement with the Shelbourne first team came when he appeared in both the First Round of the 2022 FAI Cup on 29 July 2022, being introduced as a second-half substitute against his former club Bray Wanderers.

-He made three appearances in the 2022–23 Leinster Senior Cup for Shelbourne, before joining Longford Town on loan during the summer.
-He made 22 appearances in the First Division for Longford.
+Longford Town loan

+On 6 July 2023, Temple joined League of Ireland First Division club Longford Town on loan until the end of the season.
+He made 15 appearances in all competitions during his loan spell with the club.
+After impressing on his loan with Longford, Temple signed a new two-year contract with Shelbourne in February 2024.

+Wexford loan

-Temple signed a two-year contract with Shelbourne in February 2024.
-He joined Wexford on loan for the second half of their First Division season.
-He scored his first professional goal against Athlone Town in August 2024.
+He joined Wexford on loan for the second half of their First Division season in 2024.
+Temple scored his first professional goal in a 2–1 win against Athlone Town at Ferrycarrig Park on 30 August 2024.
 He went on to make 20 appearances as the club reached the promotion and relegation play-off semi-final and the 2024 FAI Cup semi-final.

+Return from loan

 Temple found himself given more first-team opportunities for Shelbourne in 2025 following injuries to Paddy Barrett and Sam Bone.
 In his third start of the season on 4th April he was awarded the player of the match award against St Patrick's Athletic.
 Shelbourne manager Damien Duff praised his "amazing mentality" after having "to wait for his chance" but then "going in and doing brilliantly".
-In September 2025, Shelbourne manager Joey O'Brien left Temple out of the club's League Phase squad for the UEFA Conference League.
+In September 2025, Shelbourne manager Joey O'Brien initially left Temple out of the club's League Phase squad for the UEFA Conference League.
+He eventually made it back into the squad through injuries and made 3 appearances in the 2025–26 UEFA Conference League league phase.

+Bolton Wanderers

+On 6 January 2026, Temple joined League One club Bolton Wanderers for an undisclosed fee, signing a two-and-a-half-year contract, with an option for another season.
+On 6 August 2026, he joined League Two side Oldham Athletic on a season-long loan deal.